Pawel-Gnat/Frontend-Mentor-IP-address-tracker/README.md

 ### What I learned

-I used ip-api | pro instead of IP Geolocation API by IPify, because I found better free version.
+I used ipapi instead of IP Geolocation API by IPify, because I found better free version.
 I implemented very basic error handling.
 I did this task within 5 hours and I really enjoed it.
 It was clearly something else from static website examples.

 ## Author